Cover of the first issue - December 2006

 The traders association ACE (Association for Commerce Eltham), along with the magazine were launched and started to grow.

 There were a few individuals that also helped the magazine get off the ground in the early months.
 Mark’s family stand out - wife and daughters - who not only supported the idea but pitched in and walked up and down the streets of Eltham to deliver the magazine each month until it grew to be able to afford to pay people to do this important task.
-John Webb was there, with Mark, from day one.
+John Webb, now Editor, was there, with Mark, from day one.
 His guidance and continuing assistance has been critical in the development of the quality of the articles that appear in the magazine.
 Local businessperson Bryn McNeil was also at the forefront in suggesting ideas and promoting the magazine to businesses.
 Bryn was also active in the development of ACE.
 A new Town Centre Manager, Alison Harris, had been appointed.
 Alison was very supportive of the efforts to develop ACE.

 In November 2007, a man named Marek Kolodziel, a professional graphic designer contacted Mark and offered his assistance.
 His expertise lead to a changes in the magazine and laid the foundation to its current professional design and layout.